Cellular structures using $\textbf{U}_q$-tilting modules: Cellular structures: examples and applications

-If we fix $\K=\C$: as explained in~\cite[Section~3.5]{at} each block in the decomposition~\eqref{eq-gradeddecom} can be equipped with a non-trivial $\Z$-grading coming from Khovanov and Seidel's quiver algebra from~\cite{ks1}.
+Fix $\K=\C$.
+As explained in \cite[Section 3.5]{at} each block in the decomposition \eqref{eq-gradeddecom} can be equipped with a non-trivial $\Z$-grading coming from the zig-zag algebra from \cite{hk1}.
 Hence, we have the following.

-\begin{lem} The $\C$-algebra $\End_{\Uq(\sll{2})}(T)$ can be equipped with a non-trivial $\Z$-grading.
+\begin{lem} The $\C$-algebra $\Endrr$ can be equipped with a non-trivial $\Z$-grading.
 Thus, $\cal{TL}_d(\delta)$ over $\C$ can be equipped with a non-trivial $\Z$-grading.\makeqed \end{lem}

-\begin{proof} The second statement follows directly from the first using quantum Schur-Weyl duality.
+\begin{proof} The second statement follows directly from the first using quantum Schur--Weyl duality.
 Hence, we only need to show the first.

-Note that $T=V^{\otimes d}$ decomposes as in~\eqref{eq-something2}, we can order this decomposition by blocks.
-Each block carries a $\Z$-grading coming from Khovanov and Seidel's quiver algebra (as explained in details in~\cite[Section~3]{at}).
-In particular, we can choose the basis elements $c_{ij}^{\lambda}$ in such a way that we get the $\Z$-graded basis obtained in~\cite[Corollary~4.23]{at}.
+Note that $T=V^{\otimes d}$ decomposes as in \eqref{eq-something2}, but with $T_q(k)$'s instead of $\Delta_q(k)$'s, and we can order this decomposition by blocks.
+Each block carries a $\Z$-grading coming from the zig-zag algebra, as explained in \cite[Section 3]{at}.
+In particular, we can choose the basis elements $c_{ij}^{\lambda}$ in such a way that we get the $\Z$-graded basis obtained in Corollary 4.23 therein.
 Since there is no interaction between different blocks, the statement follows. \end{proof}

-Recall from~\cite[Definition~2.1]{hm} that a $\Z$-graded cell datum of a $\Z$-graded algebra is a cell datum for the algebra together with an additional \textit{degree function} $ \mathrm{deg}\colon\coprod_{\lambda\in\P}\Ttt\to \Z, $ such that $\mathrm{deg}(c_{ij}^{\lambda})=\mathrm{deg}(i)+\mathrm{deg}(j)$.
+Recall from \cite[Definition 2.1]{hm} that a $\Z$-graded cell datum of a $\Z$-graded algebra is a cell datum for the algebra together with an additional \textit{degree function} $ \mathrm{deg}\colon\coprod_{\lambda\in\P}\Ttt\to \Z, $ such that $\mathrm{deg}(c_{ij}^{\lambda})=\mathrm{deg}(i)+\mathrm{deg}(j)$.
 For us the choice of $\mathrm{deg}(\cdot)$ is as follows.